November 06, 2019

 This wasn’t a publicity stunt or some kind of campaign to increase their bottom line.
 This was a message that was authentic to the brand.
 Life is to be lived outside.

-All of the brands I have mentioned today stand out as front runners in CSR and incorporate all 5 traits into their CSR agenda.
+All of the brands I have mentioned today stand out as front runners in CSR and incorporate all 5 characteristics into their CSR agenda.
 I actually think I could have used any one of them as examples for each trait.

 I hold these traits very dear to my heart and try to bring them with me into any new venture in my life.
 As a leader, I want to create a culture that I and my employees can be proud of, I want be transparent in business ventures, and authentic in my storytelling.
 When these traits are valued and encouraged companies have a strong foundation for creating an organization that will be cherished in the employee, public, and corporate eye.